-This module can be used to render function and type documentation to be printed in a shell.
-It can only render EEP-48 documentation of the format application/erlang+html.
+This module formats and renders EEP-48 documentation of the format application/erlang+html.
 For more information about this format see Documentation Storage in Erl_Docgen's User's Guide.
+It can also render any other format of "text" type, although those will be rendered as is.